NSS-Data-Analytics-Cohort-13/data-analyst-jobs-tacaelest/README.md

 #### Provide the SQL queries and answers for the following questions/tasks using the data_analyst_jobs table you have created in PostgreSQL:

-1. How many rows are in the data_analyst_jobs table?
+1. How many rows are in the data_analyst_jobs table? =COUNT select all rows *

 2. Write a query to look at just the first 10 rows.
-What company is associated with the job posting on the 10th row?
+What company is associated with the job posting on the 10th row? =select company name LIMIT 10

 3. How many postings are in Tennessee?
 How many are there in either Tennessee or Kentucky?
+Select count & where

-4. How many postings in Tennessee have a star rating above 4?
+4. How many postings in Tennessee have a star rating above 4? count from and

-5. How many postings in the dataset have a review count between 500 and 1000?
+5. How many postings in the dataset have a review count between 500 and 1000? count where between

 6. Show the average star rating for companies in each state.
 The output should show the state as `state` and the average rating for the state as `avg_rating`.
-Which state shows the highest average rating?
+Which state shows the highest average rating? average alias, group by, order by

 7. Select unique job titles from the data_analyst_jobs table.
-How many are there?
+How many are there? select, function similar to unique (intermediate or intro) 2 lines of code

 8. How many unique job titles are there for California companies?

 9. Find the name of each company and its average star rating for all companies that have more than 5000 reviews across all locations.
-How many companies are there with more that 5000 reviews across all locations?
+How many companies are there with more that 5000 reviews across all locations? select average and

 10. Add the code to order the query in #9 from highest to lowest average star rating.
 Which company with more than 5000 reviews across all locations in the dataset has the highest star rating?
-What is that rating?
+What is that rating? copy past previous code and add another line

 11. Find all the job titles that contain the word ‘Analyst’.
 How many different job titles are there?
+ILIKE (xlookup) better use

 12. How many different job titles do not contain either the word ‘Analyst’ or the word ‘Analytics’?
 What word do these positions have in common?